survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Generating a Distribution for Development Usage

-To solve the development distribution problem, we need to hook up a custom script the right way.
-First, we need to connect the hook with a custom script:
+To solve the development distribution problem, a custom script is required.
+First, connect the hook with a custom script:

 **package.json**